yuvaldrori/documentation/_posts/jet/2015-05-25-installation.md

 `DOCKER_HOST` must be set. `DOCKER_TLS_VERIFY` and `DOCKER_CERT_PATH` are also respected in the same way as with the official Docker client.

-If you installed and configured your Docker environment via Docker Machine (and you are on OS X or Linux), running the following command will set those variables.
+If you installed and configured your Docker environment via Docker Machine (and you are on OS X or Linux) and named the environment _dev_, running the following command will set those variables.

 ```bash
 eval $(docker-machine env dev)